Cleopatra Wash back-county campground trailhead (Trailhead 3; view northeast). |

 Watch Out

 Other than the standard warnings about hiking in the desert, ... there are several pour-overs in the wash where SUV-sized boulders block the narrow wash.
-From above, all of the pour-overs look worse than they are, but all but the last two can be avoided or down-climbed fairly easily (minimal 3rd-class).
-At the end of the wash, however, declining lake levels over the last few years combined with the 2005 winter storms have eroded about 40 feet of sediment and revealed two pour-overs that are considerably higher and more difficult than the others. |
+From above, all of the pour-overs look worse than they are.
+All pour-overs except the last two can be avoided or down-climbed fairly easily (minimal 3rd-class).
+At the end of the wash, however, declining lake levels combined with flash floods have eroded about 40 feet of sediment and revealed two pour-overs that are considerably higher and more difficult than the others.

-The first looks impossible from above; but the east wall can be climbed with minimally 5th-class climbing skills.
-The first step and the last few feet are the worst.
-Take a climbing rope.
 The second can be avoided by 3rd-class climbing to get out of the canyon and onto the east ridge.
-Both of these pour-overs can be bypassed by climbing out of the canyon about 0.2 miles before getting to the lake and hiking down the side of a ridge.
+Both of these pour-overs can be bypassed by climbing out of the canyon and hiking down the side of a ridge to get to the lake.

-Even if bypassing the last two pour-overs, less experienced hikers might want a safety rope for some of the other pour-overs because the area is so remote and because rescue from the bottom of a narrow canyon would be particularly difficult. |
+Even if bypassing the last two pour-overs, less experienced hikers might want a safety rope for some of the other pour-overs because the area is so remote and because rescue from the bottom of a narrow canyon would be particularly difficult.

 While hiking, please respect the land and the other people out there, and try to Leave No Trace of your passage.
 Also, this is a fairly long hike in a remote area, so be sure to bring the 10 Essentials, and be sure that your hiking skills match the level of difficulty for this hike. |